Geographic Scope: Worldwide

 Services: Technical Assistance, Capacity Development

-Technical Expertise: Newborn and Child Health , Health Systems Strengthening, Immunization
+Technical Expertise: Maternal, Newborn & Child Health, Health Systems Strengthening, Immunization

 Diarrhea is one of the world's leading killers of children, and rotavirus is the most common cause of severe diarrhea.
 Each year, rotavirus kills about 200,000 children and hospitalizes hundreds of thousands more, despite the availability of safe, effective rotavirus vaccines that can protect children from disease and death.
 Over 90 million infants worldwide lack access to the vaccine - sixty million of which live in Gavi, the Vaccine Alliance-focus countries that have not yet introduced the vaccine into their health systems.